 Before the emergence of the LED linear concept, it was very troublesome to illuminate long spaces such as offices, warehouses and retail outlets.
 These spaces are illuminated by large industrial incandescent lamps.
 Linear lighting began to develop in the 1950s and was mainly used for fluorescent tubes in industrial spaces.
 By the 1970s, this technology was applied to families, garages, workshops, and retail spaces.
 This has further created a demand for lower cost, more beautiful lamps.
 It was impossible to produce continuous uninterrupted light before the LED because the fluorescent tube needs to be turned off and will leave black or dark spots.

-The improved appearance did not appear until the beginning of 2000, we all know the early version of the LED linear light.
+The improved appearance did not appear until the beginning of 2000, we all know the early version of the LED linear project light lamp.
 The demand for LED linear lights is huge and continues to increase.
 The difference now is that linear architectural lighting and LED technology have broadened the application range of linear lamps.
-As the development of aesthetics and performance, the industry continues to develop and stands out from the old traditional housings, makes better use of materials and uses more advanced technology.
+With the development of aesthetics and performance, the industry continues to develop and stands out from the old traditional housings, makes better use of materials and use more advanced technology.

 Our customers appreciate the many benefits of LED linear lighting, including:

 Aesthetics-If appearance is important to you, that LED linear light products are very potent.
 It provides a lot of versatility and can be used to create unique and eye-catching designs.
 Customized angles, curves and appearance colours are just some of the options available to make the application of LED linear lights easy.